We're Here to Help

 We have plans to support you and your energy needs

 When selecting an electricity provider, you may be overwhelmed with the choices available to you.
-Ads abound proclaiming: “Free nights and weekends!”
+Ads promise: “Free nights and weekends!”
 “No credit check!”
 “No contract!”
 Why is that?
-Since the electricity market in Texas was deregulated in 2002, Texas residents have had the freedom to choose among multiple companies that emerged to distribute electricity.
+Since the electricity market in Texas was deregulated in 2002, Texas residents have had the freedom to choose from dozens of retail electricity provider companies.
 Initially, electricity plans were a monopoly of one company, making plans expensive and distribution inadequate.
 Now, there are more than 70 retail electric providers in Texas.

-Before selecting your provider, however, it’s important to understand their costing procedure, discounts, and promotions.
-It is common to have some consumers pay more for using 999 kilowatt-hours, than those who have used 1,000 of the same.
-Rate tiers, bill credits, fees, and other hidden costs can present a challenge to many consumers when trying to calculate their consumption, and determine their payment.
-Some online calculators can guide you in simplifying these calculations.
-Other than that, a select number of retail electricity companies offer free weekends electricity while others allow their clients to get free electricity over the weekend under particular terms and conditions.
+Before you take what sounds like the best deal, it’s important to understand pricing, discounts, and promotions.
+For example, it’s common for some consumers to pay more for 999 kWh, than those who have used 1,000 kWh.
+Rate tiers, bill credits, fees, and other hidden costs can present a challenge to consumers when trying to calculate their usage and determine their payment.
+Some online calculators can help simplify these calculations.
+One gimmick select retail electric providers use to attract your business includes offering free power on nights and weekends.

 Before discussing the myths of free nights and weekends electricity plans, it is important to understand why companies offer these kinds of plans.
 By offering free nights and weekends, electricity providers incentivize consumers to use electricity during off-peak hours.
 By encouraging off-peak electricity use, it helps power companies avoid outages and equalize energy usage across all times of day.
-By normalizing usage and demand, it keeps prices and services stable.
 The concept of free nights and weekends can be beneficial to conserve energy, help minimize the strain on the power grid and keep prices stable.

 The same can be achieved, however, with thoughtful energy-savvy actions at home.
-Whether you have a free electricity plan or not, doing chores like laundry or dishes in the evening can help conserve energy – especially during the summer months.
+Whether you have a free nights and weekend electricity plan or not, doing chores like laundry or dishes in the evening can help conserve energy – especially during the summer months.
 It saves you money to use less energy during peak hours, like the heat of the day when demand from air conditioning is high.

-Sure, free nights and weekends electricity plans list your price per kilowatt hour as free within certain timeframes.
-However, in order to make a true cost comparison, compare the cost per kilowatt hour outside of the free timeframes.
-Often, the cost per kilowatt hour is much higher during the hours that you still have to pay for electricity than plans that charge you during all hours of the day.
-For example, some comparisons have shown that price per kilowatt hour charges for free nights and weekends plans can be as high as 17.7 cents, whereas the average price per kilowatt hour for other types of plans were between 8.4 and 14.40 cents.
+Sure, free nights and weekends electricity plans list your price per kWh as free within certain timeframes.
+However, in order to make a true cost comparison, compare the cost per kWhoutside of the free timeframes.
+Often, the cost is much higher during the hours that you are paying forthan plans that charge you during all hours of the day.
+For example, some comparisons show free nights and weekends plans can be as high as 25.5 cents per kWh, whereas the average price for Texas prepaid electricity is well under 20 cents per kWh (as of September 2022). .
 So, even though you don’t pay for electricity on nights and weekends, you pay more for the electricity you use the rest of the week.